-At the conclusion of their investigation, the head teacher will provide a formal written response within 10 school days of the date of receipt of the complaint.
+At the conclusion of their investigation, the Head of School will provide a formal written response within 10 school days of the date of receipt of the complaint.

-If the head teacher is unable to meet this deadline, they will provide the complainant with an update and revised response date.
+If the Head of School is unable to meet this deadline, they will provide the complainant with an update and revised response date.